wp-plugins/talk-wiki-to-me/readme.txt

 Notes:

 A huge thanks to the Better-Wiki-Links plugin which initially allowed me to hard-code a version of this code for a few directories and search engines I found myself linking a lot to the msdn, wiki, and google.
-I AJAX’d the control panel, but I’ll admit that it is fragile – multiple requests can be fired prior to a successful answer.
+I AJAXed the control panel, but I’ll admit that it is fragile; multiple requests can be fired prior to a successful answer.
 Sadly I changed the plugin enough that I had to drop the internationalization support.

 == Installation ==